Pop-up Globe: Season Five (December 2019 – March 2020)

-The Farewell Season also featured daytime performances of the Stage Company’s A Children’s Midsummer Night’s Dream after its success during 2019’s Winter Season, and four performances of All’s Well That Ends Well by the Pop-up Globe Youth Theatre Company.
-The many strands of Pop-up Globe’s Youth Theatre classes also combined for one night in December to present King Lear with different sections of the play performed by different age groups.
+The Farewell Season also featured daytime performances of the Stage Company's A Children's Midsummer Night's Dream after its success during 2019's Winter Season, and four performances of All's Well That Ends Well by the Pop-up Globe Youth Theatre Company.
+The many strands of Pop-up Globe's Youth Theatre classes also combined for one night in December to present King Lear with different sections of the play performed by different age groups.

-The third and final production of Pop-up Globe’s Farewell Season was the first time a new play had been performed in the playhouse: after securing a licence for its southern hemisphere debut, Pop-up Globe presented the New Zealand premiere of Morgan Lloyd Malcolm’s play Emilia, 18 months after its debut at Shakespeare's Globe in London and subsequent West End run.
-Pop-up Globe’s production of Emilia was presented by the all-female Irihapeti Company and directed by Miriama McDowell.
-Emilia was the last production to perform at the Ellerslie playhouse, opening on Thursday 5 March 2020.
+The third and final production of Pop-up Globe's Farewell Season was the first time a new play had been performed in the playhouse: after securing a licence for its southern hemisphere debut, Pop-up Globe presented the New Zealand premiere of Morgan Lloyd Malcolm's play Emilia, 18 months after its debut at Shakespeare's Globe in London and subsequent West End run.
+Pop-up Globe's production of Emilia was presented by the all-female Irihapeti Company and directed by Miriama McDowell.
+Emilia was the last production to perform at the Ellerslie playhouse, opening on Thursday 5 March 2020 amidst growing public concern about the approaching COVID-19 pandemic.

-Government restrictions on mass gatherings as New Zealand began experiencing its first cases of the Covid-19 pandemic meant that the performance of Emilia on Sunday 15 March ended up being its last and the rest of the season was prematurely curtailed as the whole of New Zealand went into lockdown.
+Government restrictions on mass gatherings as New Zealand began experiencing its first cases of the pandemic meant that the performance of Emilia on Sunday 15 March ended up being its last and the rest of the season was prematurely curtailed as the whole of New Zealand went into lockdown.

-The company went into receivership in March 2021, as it could no longer operate with no income or touring for the foreseeable future.
+The company was put into liquidation a year later in March 2021, as it could no longer operate with no income or touring for the foreseeable future.